 Procedures for double majors: Double majors who want to write a single thesis for honors consideration in both their majors register for the tutorial in one department or program but must obtain approval from both departments/programs.
 The thesis or project will be evaluated by members of both departments/programs, whose recommendations are independent of one another.
 Nomination for University Honors must be endorsed by both departments/programs.
-Double majors may also choose to write a separate thesis for each department/program.
-Two or three students choose this route each year.
+In rare cases, double majors may choose to write a separate thesis for each department/program.